Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Method for Estimating Interaction Importance

-We used the \textsc{MCEq} simulation package~\cite{Fedynitch:2015zma,Fedynitch:2018cbl} together with the hadronic interaction model \textsc{SIBYLL}~2.3d~\cite{Riehn:2019jet}.
-The \textsc{MCEq} package uses inclusive particle yield tables arranged in matrices to solves the coupled transport equations for particle cascades in the Earths atmosphere.
-Although the code is originally developed calculating atmospheric lepton fluxes, it is straight forward to apply for calculating average particle densities as a function of the depth in air showers initiated by a single primary particle.
+We use the \textsc{MCEq} simulation package~\cite{Fedynitch:2015zma,Fedynitch:2018cbl} together with the hadronic interaction model \textsc{SIBYLL}~2.3d~\cite{Riehn:2019jet}.
+The \textsc{MCEq} package uses inclusive particle yield tables arranged in matrices to solve the coupled transport equations for particle cascades in the Earth's atmosphere.
+Although the code is originally developed to calculate atmospheric lepton fluxes, it is straightforward to apply to compute average particle densities as a function of the depth in air showers initiated by a single primary particle.

 In this work, we concentrate on modifying the secondary particle production yields in MCEq's $\mathbf{C}$ matrix.
 The matrix elements are binned inclusive secondary particle yields $c_{ij} = {\rm d}N(E^i_\text{proj}, E^j_\text{sec})/{\rm d}E_\text{sec}$.
-The kinetic energy grids are identical for projectiles and secondary particles and span the energy range of $\sim0.1$ GeV up to $10^{11}$~GeV resulting in approximately $120\times120$ coefficients.
-Each ``interaction channel``, such as $\pi^+$ produced in proton-air interactions or $K^-$ produced by $\pi^+$-air interactions are represented by an independent matrix, so MCEq is comprised of dozens of such matrices, which are arranged into an coupled equation system to be solved.
-By perturbing the phase space elements, e.g.~$c_{ij} \to c_{ij} (1 + \epsilon)$, regenerating the equation system and recalculating the air shower observable, we establish a method to study the relevance of a particle production phase space element for all relevant energy scales.
+The kinetic energy grids are identical for projectiles and secondary particles and span the energy range of $\sim0.1$ GeV up to $10^{11}$~GeV, resulting in approximately $120\times120$ coefficients.
+Each ``interaction channel'', such as $\pi^+$ produced in proton-air interactions or $K^-$ produced by $\pi^+$-air interactions, is represented by an independent matrix, so \textsc{MCEq} consists of dozens of such matrices, which are arranged in a coupled equation system to be solved.
+By perturbing the phase space elements, e.g.~$c_{ij} \to c_{ij} (1 + \epsilon)$, regenerating the equation system, and recalculating the air shower observable, we establish a method to study the relevance of a particle production phase space element for all relevant energy scales.